Vanamali-Sims/reddit-this/README.md

-# Sage - Find Your Community
+# reddit this. - Find Your Community

 A modern web application that helps users discover meaningful conversations and get personalized advice from Reddit communities.